-Bildung has both culture specific and universal dimensions; behaviour is culture specific while development of personal executive functions, consciousness, knowledge, understanding, emotional intelligence, spiritual intelligence, wisdom, freedom and autonomy, sense of belonging, human rights, planetary care, respecting diversity of existence and individual responsibility towards various levels of collective human organization such as family, community, nation and the world comprise its universal dimension.
+Bildung has both culture-specific and universal dimensions.
+Behaviour is culture-specific. while its universal dimension comprises the development of personal executive functions, consciousness, knowledge, understanding, emotional intelligence, spiritual intelligence, wisdom, freedom, autonomy, a sense of belonging, human rights, planetary care, respecting the diversity of existence and individual responsibility towards various levels of collective human organization such as family, community, nation and the world.

-The opening words an article entitled This Is How Scandinavia Got Great: The power of educating the whole person by David Brooks of the New York Times (Brooks, 2020) are, "Almost everybody admires the Nordic model.
+In a 2020 column entitled "This Is How Scandinavia Got Great: The Power of Educating the Whole Person," David Brooks of the New York Times (Brooks, 2020) wrote, "Almost everybody admires the Nordic model.
 Countries like Sweden, Denmark, Norway and Finland have high economic productivity, high social equality, high social trust and high levels of personal happiness."
-Brooks credits their transformation to an educational initiative of the Nordic leaders of 19th century.
-They realized that if their countries were to develop and prosper, they needed to implement an education model for their countries based upon the German bildung concept.
+Brooks credited their transformation to an educational initiative by Nordic leaders in the nineteenth century.
+They realized that if their countries were to develop and prosper, they needed to implement an education model for their countries based upon the German Bildung concept.

-According to Islamic scholar Javed Ghamidi (Ghamidi, 2015), it is the very basic right of every child to have twelve years of broad based education.
-Thereafter, he may choose to become a doctor, a scientist or a religious scholar.
+According to Islamic scholar Javed Ghamidi (Ghamidi, 2015), it is the basic right of every child to have twelve years of broad-based education.
+Thereafter, they may choose to become a doctor, a scientist or a religious scholar.
 Religions want to introduce religious education at an early age.
-No one has the right to do this; or to force them to become a doctor or an engineer.
-After a broad based education of 12 years, they may choose to become whatever they may wish to.
-For this to take effect, civil society must prepare itself, people must educate themselves and governments must be pressurized not to allow any institution to take students for specialization before twelve years of broad based education.
+No one has the right to do this, or to force a child to become a doctor or an engineer.
+After a broad-based education of twelve years, they may choose to become whatever they may wish.
+For this to take effect, civil society must prepare itself, people must educate themselves and governments must be pressured not to allow any institution to take students for specialization before twelve years of broad-based education.

-There is no education with a base broader than education to cultivate unity in diversity of existence.
-It also conforms to the models of bildung and the Humboldtian education.
+The broadest-based education is education to cultivate unity in diversity of existence, which conforms to the models of Bildung and Humboldtian education.
 Education to cultivate unity in diversity must then be a significant part of the preschool and primary school curriculum.
-Preschool and primary school age children are the most receptive to the notions of unity in diversity challenging them for a lifelong hunger for reflective learning and self-culture which leads to wisdom, self-realization and the realization of our Selfhood in all existence (Talwar S. , The Common Ground, 2019).
+Preschooland primary-school-age children are the most receptive to the notion of unity in diversity and its challenge of a lifelong hunger for reflective learning and self-culture leading to wisdom, self-realization and the realization of our Selfhood in all existence (Talwar, 2019).

-Having sown the seeds of unity in diversity in preschool and primary school levels, we must follow up with suitable cultivation of them in presecondary, secondary and postsecondary levels.
-We must continue to widen the sense of belonging of the student to assume responsibility of not only "me' but also of "we", family, community, village, county, province and country, and finally the planet.
+Having sown the seeds of unity in diversity at the preschool and primary school levels, we must follow up with suitable cultivation of these seeds at the presecondary, secondary and postsecondary levels.
+We must continue to widen the student's sense of belonging so that they assume responsibility not only for "me" but also for "we": family, community, village, county, province, country and finally the planet.

-University level research is needed to refine and find new ways of communicating of meaningful ideas to transform lives with unlearning of minimalist and reductionist worldviews developing naturally from ongoing onslaught of human senses that divide and with deep learning of all-inclusive holistic ones that harmonize and unite through understanding of pluralistic societies and complex systems clearly perceiving their underlying relationships and connectedness.
+University-level research is needed to refine and find new ways of communicating meaningful ideas to transform lives.
+We must unlearn minimalist and reductionist worldviews developing naturally from the lifelong onslaught of human senses that separate and divide.
+We must learn, adopt and embody all-inclusive holistic worldviews that harmonize and unite through a deep understanding of pluralistic societies and complex systems, clearly perceiving their underlying relationships and connectedness.